In stocks slang, a “bag holder” is an investor who owns shares that fell in price and are unlikely to recover anytime soon.

 Basically, Sandra’s shares are far more likely to recover and reach a new all-time high.
 On the other hand, Jonah’s position will probably continue to fall in value until it is practically worthless.

-If you are wondering whether you are a bag holder or not, ask yourself the following questions.
+If you are wondering if you are a bag holder or not, then you should ask yourself the following questions.

 - Does the company have a future?